DeMaCS-UNICAL/Angry-HEX/docs/index.md

 It is realized as a so-called _HEX-program_, i.e., by means of Answer Set Programming (ASP) with external sources and other extensions.

 ## The Angry-HEX agent
-Our agent, called _AngryHEX_, builds on the Base Framework provided by the organizers and extends it with declarative means for decision making models by means of an Answer Set Programming (ASP).
+Our agent, called _Angry-HEX_, builds on the Base Framework provided by the organizers and extends it with declarative means for decision making models by means of an Answer Set Programming (ASP).
-Declarative logic programming controls two different layers for _AngryHEX_: the **Tactics** layer, which plans shots, and decides how to complete a level; and the **Strategy** layer, which decides the order of levels to play and repeated attempts to solve the same level.
+Declarative logic programming controls two different layers for _Angry-HEX_: the **Tactics** layer, which plans shots, and decides how to complete a level; and the **Strategy** layer, which decides the order of levels to play and repeated attempts to solve the same level.

 Tactics is declaratively realized by _HEX-programs_, i.e., an extension of ASP to incorporate external sources of computation via so-called _external atoms_.
 It is implemented using the _DLVHEX_ solver and computes optimal shots based on information about the current scene and on domain knowledge modeled within the _HEX-program_.